numbas/editor/docs/question/reference.rst

 .. image:: images/extensions.png
     :alt: The list of available extensions.

+.. admonition:: Motivation
    Extensions can provide new functionality, such as extra JME functions or content types.

+   Some extensions include large external libraries or modify the behaviour of Numbas in a way that not everyone wants, so they're not included in Numbas by default, and made available as optional extras instead.

 To use an extension in your question, tick its checkbox here.
 All functionality provided by the extension will become available immediately.
 See the section on :ref:`extensions <extensions>`.